colidescope/discover/docs/index.md

 ## Support

-This program is distributed for free in the hope that it will be useful, but without any warranty or guarantee that it will work the way it's described or work at all.
+*Disclaimer: This program is distributed for free in the hope that it will be useful, but without any warranty or guarantee that it will work the way it's described or work at all.*

 If you have trouble installing Discover or getting it to run, please follow these instructions:

-- Go to the folder where you unzipped Discover.
+1. Go to the folder where you unzipped Discover.
 This is where the 'discover.bat' file is.
-- While holding SHIFT, right click anywhere in the folder (not on a file) and select 'Open Command Prompt window here' or 'Open PowerShell window here'
+2. While holding SHIFT, right click anywhere in the folder (not on a file) and select 'Open Command Prompt window here' or 'Open PowerShell window here'
-- Type this command and hit Enter: `python -m venv env`
+3. Type this command and hit Enter: `python -m venv env`
-- Type this command and hit Enter: `.\env\Scripts\activate.bat`
+4. Type this command and hit Enter: `.\env\Scripts\activate.bat`
-- Type this command and hit Enter: `pip install -r requirements.txt`
+5. Type this command and hit Enter: `pip install -r requirements.txt`
-- Type this command and hit Enter: `python server.py`
+6. Type this command and hit Enter: `python server.py`
-- If you see an error in the Command Prompt at any point during this process, take a screenshot of the command prompt and send it to support@colidescope.com with a description of the steps you took during installation.
+7. If you see an error in the Command Prompt at any point during this process, take a screenshot of the command prompt and send it to support@colidescope.com with a description of the steps you took during installation.

 If you find a bug in Discover, you can submit it to the development team using the link below.
 If you include an email address we will notify you when we release a fix.